 - To a major extent the relevant EU law has been incorporated directly into UK statutes and regulatory Codes, which will not be affected by Brexit, and the government has not indicated any immediate plans to make changes at the end of the transition period, although it does intend to make the laws regulating advertising foods high in fat, sugar and salt stricter with effect from April 2022 as part of its obesity strategy.

 - Action: For UK-based broadcasters, however, there are two areas in which helpful EU ‘country-of-origin’ principles are longer be available after Brexit: see the ‘Regulation of Broadcasting & VoD’ below for further details

-- The UK will have to implement the changes required by recent revisions to the Audio-visual Media Services Directive as the obligation to make these changes arises during the implementation period
+- The UK has already had to implement the changes required by recent revisions to the Audio-visual Media Services Directive as the obligation took effect during the transition period

 Regulation of Broadcasting & Video-on-Demand

 - The EU Audio-visual Media Services Directive establishes a ‘country-of-origin principle’ which currently allows media service providers to comply only with the law and regulatory requirements in the EU Member State of origin of the service, rather than with all of the laws/requirements in every Member State in which the service is received

 - A similar ‘country-of-origin’ principle applies to copyright clearance for satellite broadcasting

-- The ‘country-of-origin’ approach will no longer apply to UK-originated audio-visual media services from the end of the implementation period, but will continue to apply until that date
+- The EU ‘country-of-origin’ approach may no longer apply to UK-originated audio-visual media services from the end of the transition period, but will continue to apply until that date

-- Once the ‘country-of-origin’ principle falls away on the implementation period end date, UK-originated services would in theory have to comply with the law and regulatory requirements of each EU Member State in which the service is received (in addition to registration with Ofcom and compliance with UK rules such as the Ofcom Code)
+- Once the EU ‘country-of-origin’ principle falls away, UK-originated services would in theory have to comply with the law and regulatory requirements of each EU Member State in which the service is received (in addition to registration with Ofcom and compliance with UK rules such as the Ofcom Code)